Ratu Suliano has no house in Namosi: FICAC

 He says MPs are public servants and the parliamentary entitlement allowances enables them to perform their work without incurring any losses or gain.

-Aslam adds that Ratu Suliano was aware that the Parliamentary Remuneration Act forbids him from accessing the traveling and meal allowances because he resides within the 30kilometre radius of Parliament.
+Aslam adds that Ratu Suliano was aware that the Parliamentary Remuneration Act forbids him from accessing the traveling and meal allowances because he resides within a 30 kilometre radius of Parliament.

 The FICAC counsel says there are 26 villages in the Namosi province and Ratu Suliano is the paramount chief.
 This means that he is a respected and trusted individual in society.